openebs-archive/openebs-docs/docs/features.md

  <img src="/docs/assets/svg/b-lowtco.svg" alt="Reduced Storage TCO Icon" style="width:200px;">

-On most clouds, block storage is charged based on how much is purchased and not on how much is used.
-The thin provisioning feature of OpenEBS is useful in pooling the local storage or cloud storage and start giving out the data volumes to the stateful applications in whatever size they need.
-The storage can be added on the fly without any disruption to the volumes exposed to the workloads or applications.
-This process has shown cost savings of up to 50% in the medium to the long term of running workloads on clouds.
+On most clouds, block storage is charged based on how much is purchased and not on how much is used; capacity is often over provisioned in order to achieve higher performance and in order to remove the risk of disruption when the capacity is fully utilized.
+Thin provisioning capabilities of OpenEBS can pool local storage or cloud storage and then grow the data volumes of stateful applications as needed.
+The storage can be added on the fly without disruption to the volumes exposed to the workloads or applications.
+Certain users have reported savings in excess of 60% due to the use of thin provisioning from OpenEBS.

 <hr>